William Boyce Thompson’s first crack at city building taught him a valuable lesson — never try it again.

 The site for Ely City — which the Post Office a few years later renamed East Ely, much to Thompson’s dismay — was on high ground, remembers Charles F. Ayer, another Thompson business associate who later became president of Magma Copper Company.
 “There was no expanding the town as it was, as the canyon had been flooded by cloudbursts several times, so it seemed reasonable to lay out a new town on the plateau.”

-In 1905, Thompson had purchased a mining operation west of Ely that included the Cumberland Ely Copper Company and the Veteran Mine.
-Working with his partner, George Gunn, he had also taken up options on the McGill Ranch near Ely, along with its water rights.
+In 1905, Thompson purchased a mining operation west of Ely that included the Cumberland Ely Copper Company and the Veteran Mine.
+Working with his partner, George Gunn, he had also taken up options on the McGill Ranch near Ely and its water rights.
 “He realized the importance of water for concentrating the ore in the mills and for smelter operations,” recalls Henry Crumb.

 Meanwhile, Thompson had a grand vision for Ely City, situated two miles east of Ely.
 He wanted it to become the next major commercial center in Nevada.
-A mere village twenty years before, Ely had steadily grown due to the expansion of copper mining operations in the mountains outside of town.
-It was poised to become the next Butte.
+A mere village twenty years before, Ely had steadily grown due to the expansion of copper mining operations in the mountains outside town, and it was poised to become the next Butte.

 Thompson and his partner George Gunn established The Ely Townsite Company in 1906.
-The Magnate initially put his brother, James R. Thompson (who was skilled at real estate) and James P. Gaskill in charge of building out Ely City.
+The Magnate initially put his brother, James R. Thompson, who was skilled at real estate, and James P. Gaskill in charge of building out Ely City.
 They quickly put more than 500 people to work grading streets.
-They oversaw construction of the nine-story Steptoe Hotel, the Ely Water Company, the Ely Electric Light and Power Company, and the Bank of Ely, which was later reorganized as the Copper National Bank.
+They oversaw the construction of the nine-story Steptoe Hotel, the Ely Water Company, the Ely Electric Light and Power Company, and the Bank of Ely, later reorganized as the Copper National Bank.

 Thompson made a killing selling lots.
 He bought the desert land for 50 cents an acre, then carved it into small building lots that he sold — on a time or space basis — for between $300 and $500.
 The lots went on sale immediately after the county approved the plat.
 The day they went on sale, the Townsite company sold 114 lots, ranging from $250 to $2,500.
 It cleared $182,450.

-“Watch Ely Grow!” became the catch phrase around Thompson’s office on Broadway in New York City.
+“Watch Ely Grow!” became the catchphrase around Thompson’s office on Broadway in New York City.
 In-house hysteria ran so high that even Alice Goodwin, the official stenographer, bought land.
-It was ground, according to Thompson’s personal assistant, Cornelius Kelleher, that even Robinson Crusoe’s goats would have scorned.
+According to Thompson’s personal assistant, Cornelius Kelleher, it was ground that even Robinson Crusoe’s goats would have scorned.